 Certifications in IT can be a contentious subject.
 I see their value, but I can also see how they can be abused.
 The value placed is usually by those holding them, but certifications alone are not enough.
 Certifications must be tempered with experience.

 I am currently employed as the Network Operations Manager for TWB where I am responsible for the daily performance and availability of the datacenter and all ancillary systems.
 I have been fortunate to be a part of, and/or led, major positive transformations at TWB from an IT infrastructure and compliance perspective.

-TWB’s parent company, Worthington Industries, has been named to ComputerWorld’s 100 best places to work in IT for a second consecutive year!
-Much of the reason for this is due to the Worthington philosphy of treating others as you would want to be treated.
+TWB’s parent company, Worthington Industries, continues to be named to ComputerWorld’s 100 best places to work in IT!
+Much of the reason for this is due to the Worthington philosophy of treating others as you would want to be treated.